 The chance to learn new skills

-In the beautiful Elan Valley is the Elan Valley Estate and lodge, a multi activity and learning centre set within 73 square miles / 189 square kilometers of lush green countryside, reservoirs and lakes within the estate.
-With 5* accommodation and activities such as kayaking, hiking and archery, groups are in safe hands with a team of experienced tour guides and instructors, developing skills in team working.
+In the beautiful Elan Valley is the Elan Valley Estate and lodge, a multi activity and learning centre set within 73 sq miles / 189 sq km's of lush green countryside, reservoirs and lakes within the estate.
+With 5 star accommodation and activities such as kayaking, hiking and archery, groups are in safe hands with a team of experienced tour guides and instructors, developing skills in team working.

 Experienced instructors, offer groups VIP kayaking adventure tours, across the Caban Coch reservoir.
 These two person paddleboats are a great way of team working, learning to steer and sail across the waters.
 It can be challenging, but don’t worry there is time to rest and discover more about the history of this breathtaking valley and its dams, with short stops along the way.

 If land activities and a more challenging and competitive activity is more appealing to build confidence and skill, then the archery and high ropes is a great choice.
 Take the challenge and brave the course, across tree top bridges and obstacles, before zip wiring to the finish line.
 Set the final challenge in archery skills, with a qualified instructor on hand to help.
 The team at Elan Valley can help with planning and tailoring events and there’s also longer residential courses available, all ready for an adventure in Wales.